What is a certificate of occupancy, and do I need one?

-It’s natural for homebuyers to want to make sure the house they’re purchasing is safe to live in.
-The good news is that in many places, there are regulations home sellers need to adhere to regarding disclosure.
-In some municipalities, this means having a certificate of occupancy, or CO, a special permit proving a property is habitable and meets all code and usage requirements.
+It’s natural to want to make sure your home is safe to live in.
+Luckily, in many places, there are regulations homesellers must adhere to regarding disclosing information to buyers.
+In some municipalities, this means having a certificate of occupancy, sometimes shortened to CO.
+Effectively, it’s a special permit legally proving that a property is habitable and meets all code and usage requirements.

 Let’s take a look at what you need to know about a certificate of occupancy, including what it is, where to get one and who pays for it.